 In lab experiments, soldiers wearing exoskeletons designed to improve physical performance reacted more slowly to visual cues.Video by Lillie Paquette; Written by Jennifer Chu

-The question is far from trivial, as exoskeletons are currently being designed and tested for use on the battlefield, where U.S. soldiers are expected to perform focused tactical maneuvers while typically carrying 60 to 100 pounds of equipment.
+The question is far from trivial.
+Exoskeletons are currently being designed and tested for use on the battlefield, where U.S. soldiers are expected to perform focused tactical maneuvers while typically carrying 60 to 100 pounds of equipment.
 Exoskeletons such as electronically adaptive hip, knee, and leg braces could bear a significant portion of a soldier’s load, freeing them up to move faster and with more agility.

-The answer, the MIT team found, is yes, at least in some scenarios.
-In a study that they are presenting this week at the Human Factors and Ergonomics Society Annual Meeting in Philadelphia, the researchers tested volunteers, who were either active-duty members of the military or participants in a Reserve Officer Training Corps (ROTC) unit, as they marched through an obstacle course while wearing a commercially available knee exoskeleton and carrying a backpack weighing up to 80 pounds.
-Seven of the 12 subjects had slower reaction times in a visual task when they completed the course with the exoskeleton on and powered, compared to when they finished it without the exoskeleton.
+The answer, the MIT team found, is yes — at least in some scenarios.
+In a study that the researchers presented at the 2018 Human Factors and Ergonomics Society Annual Meeting, volunteers who were either active-duty members of the military or participants in a Reserve Officer Training Corps (ROTC) unit marched through an obstacle course while wearing a commercially available knee exoskeleton and carrying a backpack weighing up to 80 pounds.
+Seven of the 12 subjects had slower reaction times in a visual task when they completed the course with the exoskeleton on than they did without the exoskeleton.

-The researchers also found that the soldiers, when asked to follow a leader at a certain distance, were less able to keep a constant distance while wearing the exoskeleton.
+The researchers also found that when the soldiers were asked to follow a leader at a certain distance, it was harder to keep a constant distance while wearing the exoskeleton.

-Stirling’s co-authors on the paper include researchers at MIT, Draper, and the University of Massachusetts at Lowell.
+Stirling’s co-authors on the paper include researchers at MIT, Draper Laboratory, and the University of Massachusetts Lowell.

 To investigate exoskeletons’ effect on a user’s attention, the team set up an obstacle course at UMass Lowell’s NERVE Center, a facility that normally tests and evaluates robots over various physical courses.
 Stirling and her colleagues modified an existing obstacle course to include cross-slopes and short walls to step over.
 Lights at both ends of the obstacle course were set up to intermittently blink on and off.

-The team enlisted 12 male subjects and trained them over a period of three days.
-During the first day, they were each custom-fit with, and trained to use, a commercially available knee exoskeleton — a rigid, powered knee brace designed to help extend a user’s leg and increase endurance while, for example, in climbing over obstacles and walking over long distances.
+The team trained 12 male subjects over a period of three days.
+During the first day, they were trained to use a custom-fitted, commercially available knee exoskeleton — a rigid, powered knee brace designed to help extend a user’s leg and increase endurance while climbing over obstacles and walking long distances.

-Over the following two days, the subjects were instructed to navigate the obstacle course while following a researcher, posing as a squadron member.
+Over the following two days, the subjects were instructed to navigate the obstacle course while following a researcher posing as a squadron member.
 As they made their way through the course, the subjects performed several cognitive tasks.
-The first was a visual task, in which the subjects had to press a button on a mock rifle as soon as they perceived a light go on.
-The second was a pair of audio tasks, in which the subjects had to respond to a radio call check with a simple “Roger, over,” as well as a more complicated task, where they had to listen to three leaders reporting different numbers of enemies and then report the total number over the radio.
-The third was a follow-along task, where the subjects had to maintain a certain distance from the squadron leader as they navigated the course.
+The first was a visual task, in which the subjects had to press a button on a mock rifle as soon as they saw a light go on.
+The second was a pair of audio tasks; in one, the subjects had to respond to a radio call check with a simple “Roger, over,” and in the other, more complicated task, they had to listen to three leaders reporting different numbers of enemies and then report the total number over the radio.
+The third task was a follow-along task where the subjects had to maintain a certain distance from the squadron leader as they navigated the course.

 Going forward, Stirling plans to investigate the importance of reaction times while wearing an exoskeleton in various contexts.
-The video above highlights ongoing work in collaboration with Dephy, Inc., MIT Lincoln Laboratory, and U.S. Natick Soldier Research, Development and Engineering Center (NSRDEC), which seeks to understand why some users are more adept than others at using exoskeletons.
+The video above highlights ongoing work in collaboration with Dephy, Inc., MIT Lincoln Laboratory, and the U.S. Army Natick Soldier Research, Development and Engineering Center (NSRDEC) that seeks to understand why some users are more adept than others at using exoskeletons.